[OK Renee, here’s the organization part that you really wanted to hear.]

 0 Comments

-Today’s tip is a request by my friend Renee.
-I’m going to break it into three tips, so be sure to check back here for the next two weeks to get your fridge in tip-top shape.
+Today’s blog is a request by my friend Renee who wants ideas about how to organize the fridge.
+I’m going to break it into three posts, so be sure to check back here for the next two weeks to get your fridge in tip-top shape.

 How do you organize the refrigerator?
 It’s not so different from organizing other things like desk drawers and bookshelves.
 The tricky part is that the contents of the fridge are always shifting as you use things up and buy new things.
-The first aspect we’ll tackle is temperature, which guides the basic layout of the fridge.
-Even though you set it to the recommended 35-38°F, the temperature isn’t constant or consistent throughout the fridge.
-Here’s the breakdown:
+Today's tip is super quick so you can get back to enjoying the day.

-Click on this link to find out more about Martin Luther King Jr. Day and bookmark it to quickly and easily look up any holiday! https://www.timeanddate.com/holidays/us/ Catalogs and magazines can be fun to browse through every now and then, but this innocent-seeming form of entertainment can have cluttering consequences for your home and your mind.
+Go to timeanddate.com to find out more about Martin Luther King Jr. Day and bookmark it to quickly and easily look up any holiday!
+Catalogs and magazines can be fun to browse through every now and then, but this innocent-seeming form of entertainment can have cluttering consequences for your home and your mind.

 Here’s a list of reasons why I recommend reducing or eliminating your consumption of catalogs and magazines: